Suggestions for Current and Prospective Graduate Students

 Some graduate courses are only offered every other year.

-Develop the plan with your research advisor, or the academic
+Develop the plan with your academic track advisor, or your

 Taking the right distribution of the 10 graduate-level courses